madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 must have already been concerned with the problem to fully understand the relevance of the word.
 But what is it, really?

-As with an number of similar problems, the data is comprised of :math:`n` experimental points
+As with any number of similar problems, the data is comprised of :math:`n` experimental points
 :math:`(x_1, y_1), (x_2, y_2), ..., (x_k, y_k), ..., (x_n, y_n)`.
 We seek to
 adjust the parameters of a function :math:`y = f(x)` in such a way that its